pdlogingithub/UE4-Node-Graph-Assistant/MarketPlace/Pending/readme.md

 Shift click on pin to duplicate wire.
 ![4](dupli_wire.gif)

-Press alt + r to rearrange nodes.
+Press alt + r to rearrange nodes,most suitable for small block of nodes.
 ![5](rearrange.gif)

 Press alt + x will remove selected nodes on wire.